Aiche-H/make-windows-better/README.md

 **This configuration builds upon the excellent work of [m1chaelwilliams](https://github.com/m1chaelwilliams) in their "make-windows-pretty" project [make-windows-pretty](https://github.com/m1chaelwilliams/make-windows-pretty).
 I have adapted it for Finnish keyboards and added some additional bindings I deemed beneficial expecially when using kanata homerow mods.
 My sincere thanks to [m1chaelwilliams](https://github.com/m1chaelwilliams) for the inspiration and foundational configurations.**

+**wideo for the visual looks and basic information about the functionality found in

 - [My Windows Config](#my-windows-config)
   - [My Terminal Setup](#my-terminal-setup)
   - [Window Manager Setup](#window-manager-setup)